Syizuril/CheatJetpackGTA/Readme.md

 *   The [Layout Editor](https://developer.android.com/studio/write/layout-editor) is a visual design editor inside Android Studio.
 You can use the Layout Editor to build your app's layout by dragging UI elements into the layout.
 *   A [style](https://developer.android.com/guide/topics/ui/look-and-feel/themes) is a collection of attributes that specify the appearance for a view.
 For example, a style can specify font color, font size, background color, padding, and margin.
 *   You can extract and collect all the formatting of a view into a style.
 To give your app a consistent look, reuse the style for other views.

+# **Add User Interactivity**
+*   The [Layout Editor](https://developer.android.com/studio/write/layout-editor) tool in Android Studio is a visual design editor.
+You can use the Layout Editor to build your app's layout by dragging UI elements into your layout.
+*   [`EditText`](https://developer.android.com/reference/android/widget/EditText) is a UI element that lets the user enter and modify text.
+*   A [`Button`](https://developer.android.com/reference/android/widget/Button) is a UI element that the user can tap to perform an action.
+A button can consist of text, an icon, or both text and an icon.

+Click listeners

+*   You can make any `View` respond to being tapped by adding a click listener to it.
+*   The function that defines the click listener receives the `View` that is clicked.

+You can attach a click-listener function to a `View` in either of two ways:

+*   In the XML layout, add the [`android:onClick`](https://developer.android.com/reference/android/R.attr.html#onClick) attribute to the `<`_`View`_`>` element.
+*   Programmatically, use the [`setOnClickListener(View.OnClickListener)`](https://developer.android.com/reference/android/view/View.html#setOnClickListener(android.view.View.OnClickListener)) function in the corresponding `Activity`.